McKissack History, Family Crest & Coats of Arms

 The root of the ancient Dalriadan-Scottish name McKissack is the personal name Isaac.
 The Gaelic forms of the name are Mac Isaac or Mac Iosaig, both of which mean son of Isaac.

 The surname McKissack was first found in Inverness, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McKissack family
+Early History of the McKissack family

 This web page shows only a small excerpt of our McKissack research.
 Another 106 words (8 lines of text) covering the year 1685 is included under the topic Early McKissack History in all our PDF Extended History products and printed products wherever possible.

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McKissack has appeared as MacIsaac, MacIsaack and others.

 Early Notables of the McKissack family (pre 1700)